AugustAllYear/Emotion-Voice-Recognition/README.md

 # Speech-Emotion-Recognition
-Modeling Emotion Voice Recognition trained on the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)

 ## Problem Statement:
 Why:
 Communication lost in technology.
 In the waves of the AI technological tsunami, many of the nuances of human communication are diminished as we translate our beings into computers.

-% of communication that is noverbal but still audatory
+93% of communication in nonverbal.
+38% of that is noverbal but still audatory.
+[Source](https://globalforum.diaglobal.org/issue/october-2018/the-power-of-nonverbal-communication-saying-everything-without-saying-anything/#:~:text=In%201971%2C%20Albert%20Mehrabian%2C%20a,how%20to%20control%20that%20impact.)

-Could be combinded with video image recognition at the same time, but lets not get ahead of ourselves!
+Ideally stacked with video image recognition of body language and copmuters could become more human comminiators.

-Inorder for future techonlogies such as Agentic Agents to be truley effective and possibly supplement some of the labor intensity for jobs such as nurses, caretakers and the like these agents will need to be able to 'intuit' its audiences emotions inorder to best direct itself.
-Crucial in the development of human-computer interaction.
+Inorder for future techonlogies such as Agentic Agents to be truley effective and possibly ease the burden for the crucial roles of nurses, caretakers, teachers ect agentic agents will need to be able to 'intuit' its audiences emotions inorder to best direct itself, call for help and know when its upto the task at hand (not miss cruical cues!)
+Thus the refinement of models that are up to the task of emotion recognition is crucial for the developing landscape of human-computer interaction.

-This work cruical implications with th efollwing applications: agnetic agents, call centers, customer churn, healthcare service providers...
+Other applications/implications: agnetic agents, call centers, customer churn, healthcare service providers...

-GOAL: To accuratley access the emotional state of the speaker of each recording file.
+GOAL: To accuratley access the emotional state of speakers in audio recordings.

-HOW: feature extraction of voice signals using the python library limbrosa to then classify these charateristics

-DELIVERABLE:
+HOW: Using the librosa library Standardize and extract features voice signals from a dataset created for SER modeling and then build, train and test the SER model.

+DELIVERABLE: MVP - A functioning LSTM model

 ## Outline